Parks, gardens and attractions

-Klyde Warren Park opened in 2012 and introduced a central green space in the middle of a bustling downtown scene.
+Klyde Warren Park is a central green space in the middle of a bustling Downtown scene.
 The 5.2-acre park delivers a comprehensive activities calendar for locals and visitors, including daily fitness classes, a dog park, a children's play area, games and live music.

 White Rock Lake in East Dallas is a wonderful spot to picnic, hike, bike or fish.
 Spanning more than 1,015 acres, the urban lake is a hot spot for kayakers, canoers, and paddle boarders year-round, and the nine-mile loop around the lake is the place to be on a sunny Dallas afternoon.

 Surrounded by architecturally significant buildings, Main Street Garden Park is situated in the middle of vibrant Downtown Dallas.
 Along with the garden, the park also has water fountains, an urban dog run, a toddler play area, main stage and public art installations.

 Formerly a rail line flowing through Dallas, the Katy Trail is a beacon for walkers, joggers and riders through the Uptown and Downtown neighborhoods.
 Entrance points along the 3.5-mile trail will drop you off at the front stoop of some of Dallas' must-see districts, restaurants and bars.